Sawyer-Powell/Amble/README.md

 1. *(current)* Neovim interface for writing and searching org mode notes, alongside facilities to serialize those notes into a sqlite database from Amble intermediate representation (AIR).
-2. Implement simple fold evaluation (no lisp integration)
+2. Simple fold evaluation (no lisp integration)
-3. Implement lisp integration into fold evaluation, alongside providing support for user defined lisp functions that can be uesd during fold evaluation
+3. Lisp integration into fold evaluation, alongside providing support for user defined lisp functions that can be uesd during fold evaluation
-4. Provide Python and Javascript/Typescript syntax for constructing folds, alongside general Python bindings for working with Amble data.
+4. Python and Javascript/Typescript syntax for constructing folds, alongside general Python bindings for working with Amble data.
-5. Implement a JSON parser and renderer for AIR
+5. A JSON parser and renderer for AIR
-6. Develop a web library for developing UIs on top of Amble data
+6. A web library for developing UIs on top of Amble data

 ## Project Goals